PRESIDENT AND CEO

-Most recently, Belal led CableLabs’ wireless R&D activities across fixed, mobile and emerging wireless technologies in addition to leading the technology development for the DOCSIS 3.1 and Full Duplex DOCSIS® technologies.
-Prior to joining CableLabs, he led R&D efforts for 3G/4G technologies including technology and product development, certification and network deployments.
+Prior to this role, Belal led CableLabs’ wireless research and development activities across fixed, mobile and emerging wireless technologies in addition to leading the technology development for DOCSIS® 3.1 and Full Duplex DOCSIS specifications.

-Belal holds a Master of Science and a Ph.D. in Electrical Engineering from Penn State University along with multiple issued and pending patents.
+Belal holds a M.Sc. and a Ph.D. in electrical engineering from Penn State University, along with multiple issued and pending patents.

 PRESIDENT and CEO, KYRIO

 Ike Elliott is President & CEO of Kyrio.
 At Kyrio, a subsidiary of CableLabs, Ike leads a growing provider of services for the connectivity industry, including broadband device testing, security analysis, and software services.
 Ike transitioned to Kyrio full time in late 2020 after leading the CableLabs Strategy team for a decade, including five years as Chief Strategy Officer, which also included stints leading innovation services, advanced technology projects, technology outreach and marketing.

 Before joining CableLabs, Ike held senior executive operating and strategy roles at Level 3 Communications and Unity Business Networks.
 He was also the president and founder of Practiq Strategy Consultants.
 In 1999, Ike co-founded the International Softswitch Consortium and served as its president and chairman for three years.